+Facultative myiasis-producing flies of veterinary importance covered elsewhere in the Manual include Gasterophilus spp in horses (see in Horses), Oestrus ovis in sheep (see Sheep Nose Bot), and Cuterebra spp in dogs and cats (see Infestation in Small Animals).
 The following larval dipterans are often referred to as facultative myiasis-producing flies: Musca domestica (the house flies); Calliphora, Phaenicia, Lucilia, and Phormia spp (the blow flies or bottle flies); and Sarcophaga spp (the flesh flies).
 Their adult stages are synanthropic flies, ie, they are often associated with human dwellings and readily fly from feces to food.
 Larval stages are usually associated with skin wounds of any domestic animal that have become contaminated with bacteria or with a matted hair coat contaminated with feces.
 In the larval stages, the characteristics of the distinctive posterior spiracular plates and the cephalopharyngeal skeleton are unique for each species and are used for identification.

-The life cycle of M domestica is a representative example of that of the filth-breeding flies (see Flies: Filth-breeding Flies).
+The life cycle of M domestica is a representative example of that of the filth-breeding flies (see Filth-Breeding Flies).
 Several species of blow flies cause myiasis in sheep.
 Primary flies in the USA and Canada are Phormia regina and Protophormia terraenovae (the black blow flies) and Lucilia sericata (the green bottle fly).
 L illustris, Cochliomyia macellaria (secondary screwworm), and some others are usually secondary invaders.
 L cuprina is the most important primary fly in Australia and South Africa; L sericata in Great Britain; and L cuprina, L sericata, and Calliphora stygia in New Zealand.

-Under normal conditions, adult flies of these genera lay their eggs in feces or in decaying animal carcasses.
+In normal conditions, adult flies of these genera lay their eggs in feces or in decaying animal carcasses.
 In facultative myiasis, the adult flies are attracted to a moist wound, skin lesion, or soiled hair coat.
 A common site is the breech, where flies may be attracted to wool soaked with urine or feces.
 As adult female flies feed in these sites, they lay eggs, which hatch within 24 hr if conditions are moist.
 Larvae (maggots) move independently about the wound surface, ingesting dead cells, exudate, secretions, and debris, but not live tissue.
 This condition is known as fly strike or strike.
 The larvae irritate, injure, and kill successive layers of skin and produce exudates.
 Maggots can tunnel through the thinned epidermis into the subcutis.
 This process produces tissue cavities in the skin that measure up to several centimeters in diameter.
 Once established, strikes can spread rapidly and attract more blow flies, secondary as well as primary.
 Mild strikes can cause rapid loss of condition, and bad strikes can be fatal.
 Unless the process is halted by appropriate therapy, the infested animal may die from shock, intoxication, histolysis, or infection.
 A peculiar, distinct, pungent odor permeates the infested tissue and the affected animal.
 Advanced lesions may contain thousands of maggots.

 The body of the sheep also may be struck.
 This is usually associated with soaking rains that cause the development of fleece rot, often characterized by discoloration due to Pseudomonas spp or dermatophilosis.
 Other sites are the horns of rams, wool around the prepuce, sides where feet with footrot come in contact with fleece, and wounds.